 - And the second is through the south, but that road takes you through Sequoia National Park first, then Kings Canyon.

-Important point 2: The scenic byway you’ll be on to explore the park is an in and out road.
 If you follow the list I prepared for you in this article, you’ll literally take this road to the end of the park (eastern Kings Canyon), and turn around and head back.
 That drive itself (there and back without stops) is likely to take you 2-3 hours on it’s own so make sure you get to this park early.

 Here are the 10 things to see in Kings Canyon National Park: